ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 Of course, this is an opinionated guide, and I'm pretty sure that I've missed out on some tools and technologies in the MLOps space.
-I focused on some of the tools that I encountered in my day-to-day as representative samples for each group.
+I focused on some of the tools that I encountered in my day-to-day to be the representative samples for each group.

 * If you'd like a tool or framework to be added in the graph, just let me know!
     You can also help me out by telling me where it falls under.